At A Glance

 This artwork is currently in storage

-Spheres is among the sculptures included in the International Sculpture Garden
+Spheres was among the sculptures included in an International Sculpture Garden at Penn’s Landing

 This sculpture came from a site near Palmar Sur in the delta of Costa Rica’s Disquis River